lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 **H3:** CLIP3 performed significantly worse in one or more categories (as compared to other categories).<br>
 (fals.: CLIP3 did not perform significantly worse in any category (as compared to other categories).)

+**H4a:** A significant amount of first-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence.<br>
+(fals.: There is not a significant amount of first-choice classifications made by CLIP3 that do not correspond to human classification in those cases where CLIP3 states low prediction confidence.)

-**H4:** A significant amount of classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence.<br>
+**H4b:** A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence.<br>
-(fals.: There is not a significant amount of classifications made by CLIP3 that do not correspond to human classification in those cases where CLIP3 states low prediction confidence.)
+(fals.: There is not a significant amount of second-choice classifications made by CLIP3 that do not correspond to human classification in those cases where CLIP3 states low prediction confidence.)

+**H5:** A significant amount of first-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states high prediction confidence.<br>
+(fals.: There is not a significant amount of first-choice classifications made by CLIP3 that do not correspond to human classification in those cases where CLIP3 states high prediction confidence.)

-**H5:** A significant amount of classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states high prediction confidence.<br>
+**H5:** A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states high prediction confidence.<br>
-(fals.: There is not a significant amount of classifications made by CLIP3 that do not correspond to human classification in those cases where CLIP3 states high prediction confidence.)
+(fals.: There is not a significant amount of second-choice classifications made by CLIP3 that do not correspond to human classification in those cases where CLIP3 states high prediction confidence.)

 ## Methods
 To answer the above, I examined the 'first-choice category' values in the primary data, focussing mainly on the highest and the lowest confidence values to scan the data for possible patterns.
 To interpret any tendencies found, I used preliminary evaluation data produced during the Hackathon ('Secondary data' above), and close-reading of the images themselves.

-To test H4 and H5, I started by filtering out entries with the highest and the lowest first-choice confidence scores in the following ranges:<br>
+To test H4a/b and H5a/b, I started by filtering out entries with the highest and the lowest first-choice confidence scores in the following ranges:<br>
 **'Low-confidence' subset**  (2734 entries)<br>
       x ∈ (0;30] <br>
 i.e.  0 < x ≤ 30.(0)